-Mr. Livingston was named a 2010, 2013, 2014, 2015, 2016, 2017 and 2018 North Carolina "Rising Star" in Real Estate Law by Super Lawyers magazine.
-He has been recognized as a 2013, 2015, 2016 and 2017 "Legal Elite" by Business North Carolina magazine in the area of Real Estate.
-Mr. Livingston is also among the first attorneys in Raleigh to be designated a LEED Accredited Professional.
-He is a graduate of the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.
+Mr. Livingston was named a North Carolina "Rising Star" in 2010, and again in 2013-2020, for Real Estate Law by Super Lawyers magazine.
+He was recognized in 2021 by The Best Lawyers in America® for Real Estate Law.
+Mr. Livingston has been recognized in 2013, 2015, 2016 and 2017 and again in 2020 and 2021 as a "Legal Elite" by Business North Carolina magazine in the area of Real Estate.
+In 2020, clients named Mr. Livingston as a "BTI Client Service All-Star" in recognition of his client service excellence.
+He is also among the first attorneys in Raleigh to be designated a LEED Accredited Professional.
+Mr. Livingston is a graduate of the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.

 Assisted a New York-based real estate management and investment company in purchasing over $113 million in apartment projects across four Southern states.
 These transactions involved complex real estate, financing, and corporate issues, including title issues involving bankruptcy, acquisition financing consisting of both Freddie Mac and Fannie Mae guaranteed loans, and solicitation of investors through a crowd funding website.

 Represented Goldsboro Milling Company in securing a $170 million loan from multiple lenders secured by personal and real property in multiple states.